Why does it always have to be about men?

 So every year, the boss comes up with some novelty idea to 'spice' things up and encourage team bonding.

-ART JAMMING!
+This year, it was to be ART JAMMING!
 Sounded pretty cool and funky when I first heard about it but on second thought, it was like, damn, does this mean I have to draw something?

 As my primary school art teacher Mr Goh would testify, especially after giving me a "D" for my hideous still life portrait of a banana, Art is so NOT my forte.
 I'm one of those people that loses constantly at Pictionary, you wouldn't want to be on my team.